Summoner-Network/summoner-sdk/README.md

    ./build_sdk.sh <command> [variant]
    ```

-   After execution, the script will have created and populated the `venv/`, but you’ll need to activate it manually:
+   After executing `build_sdk.sh setup`, the script will have created and populated the `venv/`, but you’ll need to activate it manually:

    ```bash
    source venv/bin/activate